 The spookiest story actually occurred when Kristi brought her daughter Rayni, who was 2 years old at the time, to work one day.
 She had placed little jingle bells on her daughter’s shoes so that she could keep track of her while she was working.
 Suddenly, Rayni walked into the kitchen very gently and slowly.
 Kristi said she looked very odd and when she asked Rayni what was wrong, Rayni replied, “the lady told me to stop making noise”.
 When Kristi asked Rayni where the lady was, Rayni led her mother into the dining room and pointed at “someone” saying “that lady.”
 Kristi saw no one but Rayni insisted that her mother remove the bells from her shoes.

-Today, the Frommer’s Travel Guide rates the Laguna Vista, as the best restaurant and hotel in the valley, and in January, 2002, the restaurant and Lodge were featured in Sunset Magazine.
-The Lodge and restaurant has been featured on the Late Show with David Letterman around 2005, and more recently on the Travel Channel’s Resort Rescue.
+Today, the Frommer’s Travel Guide rates the Laguna Vista, as the best restaurant and hotel in the valley, and in January 2002, the restaurant and Lodge were featured in Sunset Magazine.
+The Lodge and restaurant have been featured on the Late Show with David Letterman around 2005, and more recently on the Travel Channel’s Resort Rescue.